mahnve/sinor/README.md

 [![Circle CI](https://circleci.com/gh/mahnve/sinor.svg?style=svg)](https://circleci.com/gh/mahnve/sinor)

 Sinor is a simple tool to convert blog content for static websites written in Python.
-It can:
+It can

-* Convert Markdown formatted posts into HTML using Mustache templates.
+1. Convert Markdown formatted posts into HTML using Mustache templates.
-* Generate Atom feeds from HTML files
+2. Generate Atom feeds from HTML files
-* Generate link archives from HTML files
+3. Generate link archives from HTML files
-* Convert mustache files to html
+4. Convert mustache files to HTML

-Sinor is built to scratch my own itch as to how I want my own blog to be built.
+I wrote Sinor o scratch my own itch as to how I want my own blog to be built.
 In general, I have found other tools quite intrusive and doing too much.
-Sinor is not enough in itself to build a static website.
+Sinor is in itself not enough to build a static website.
 You will need a build tool to automate things, I suggest make.